cmuparlay/parlaylib/algorithms/primitives.md

 ```

 **scan** takes a random-access range `r` and computes a scan (aka prefix sum) with respect to an associative binary operation (addition by default).
-The associative operation is specified by a [monoid.md](binary operator) object.
+The associative operation is specified by a [binary operator](monoid.md) object.
 Scan returns a pair, consisting of a `parlay::sequence` containing the partial sums, and the total sum.
 The type of the resulting sums is the value type of `r` if no binary operator is specified, otherwise it is the type of the binary operator.

 By default, scan considers prefix sums excluding the final element.
 There is also **scan_inclusive**, which is inclusive of the final element of each prefix.
 There are also inplace versions of each of these (**scan_inplace**, **scan_inclusive_inplace**), which write the sums into the input and return the total.